-Ravage (1996-present) is a Thrash Metal band from Boston, Massachusetts, USA.
+Ravage (1995-present): a Speed Metal band from Boston, Massachusetts, USA.

-avage is a heavy metal band from the Boston area of Massachusetts in the USA that blends elements from traditional sub-genres of Metal to create a melodic and unique sonic assault.
+SA's Ravage is a heavy metal band from the Boston area of Massachusetts that blends elements from traditional sub-genres of heavy metal to create a melodic and unique sonic assault.
 Two young brothers, Alec (vocals) and Eli Firicano (guitars), formed the band in the mid 1990s as a response to the grunge music that dominated the American music scene at the time.
 They sought to return melodic heavy metal to the glory it had received in the past.
 Alec began on drums and Eli on bass, but needing a singer, Alec soon took on the position of vocalist and was dubbed Al Ravage by some of the band's more rabid fans.
 Eli became interested in guit ar, and within a short time he became the band's lead guitarist.
 Years of local gigs and numerous line-up changes followed while the band refined its songs and overall sound.
-By 2003 the band had hammered out a unique sound which was a highly volatile mixture of the melodic elements of traditional blues-based heavy metal and '90's European power metal, with the heaviness and relentless energy of late '80's bay area Thrash.
+By 2003 the band had hammered out a unique sound which was a highly volatile mixture of the melodic elements of traditional blues-based heavy metal and '90's European power metal, with the heaviness and relentless energy of late '80s style bay area thrash metal.

 See All... ⏬